CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 ## CBBF-97 (again): More fixes to code systems, etc.  (Sprint 47, 2018-03)

+### Include `ExplanationOfBenefit.careTeam.role` `Coding.display` Values

+The `Coding.display` values for this field are now included in responses, for convenience.

 ### Fix `ExplanationOfBenefit.type` "FHIR Claim Type" Coding

 This fix only applies to `ExplanationOfBenefit.type` `Coding`s where the `Coding.system` is `http://hl7.org/fhir/ex-claimtype`.